cipperly/ImAnim/README.md

 pColorAnimGroup->start();
 ```

 See testSequential.cpp for a complete example.
+See testParallel.cpp for an example on how to use the ParallelAnimationGroup which runs a group of animations in parallel.